Community Safety & Title IX

 Response & Reporting

 Whenever a report or complaint is filed, the University will inform of the options for action.
-Please see the Resolution Procedure for Student Complaints in the University of Arizona Global Campus Academic Catalog for more information.
-Regardless of whether a victim files a formal complaint or requests action, the institution will conduct a prompt, impartial, and thorough investigation and take steps to resolve.
-For information about confidentiality, please review the Student Rights and Responsibilities section of the University of Arizona Global Campus Academic Catalog.
+Please see the The University of Arizona Global Campus INTERIM PROCEDURES FOR FORMAL COMPLAINTS OF TITLE IX SEXUAL HARASSMENT for more information.
+Regardless of whether a victim files a formal complaint or requests action, the institution may provide available supportive measures/accommodations, and will be confidential to the extent allowable under law and policy.

-All student allegations of a violation of the Sexual Misconduct Policy will be referred to the Title IX Coordinator of the University of Arizona Global Campus at / [email protected].
+All student allegations of a violation of the Title IX Nondiscrimination Policy will be referred to the Title IX Coordinator of the University of Arizona Global Campus at / [email protected].

 • Consent means cooperation in act or attitude pursuant to an exercise of free will and with knowledge of the nature of the act.
 A current or previous relationship shall not be sufficient to constitute consent.
 Submission under the influence of fear shall not constitute consent.